gabordozsa/coredns/plugin/loadbalance/README.md

 (top) A/AAAA record in the answer.
 Note that it does not shuffle all the records in the answer, it is only concerned about the first A/AAAA record returned in the answer.

  * **WEIGHTFILE** is the file containing the weight values assigned to IPs for various domain names.
 If the path is relative, the path from the **root** plugin will be prepended to it.
-The format is explained below in the *Examples* section.
+The format is explained below in the *Weightfile* section.

  * **DURATION** interval to reload `WEIGHTFILE` and update weight assignments if there are changes in the file.
 The default value is `30s`.
 A value of `0s` means to not scan for changes and reload.